MrAfitol/BetterDrops/README.md

   items_per_drop: 1
   # Drop color.
 (It accepts Random or hex values like '#ffffff')
   color: Random
+  # Cassie message on spawn drop.
+(Leave blank to disable)
+  cassie: pitch_0.2 .g4... pitch_1 Supply jam_020_2 has been arrival
   # The possible items inside the drop
   possible_items:
   - Adrenaline